IBM/max-model-prediction-os/index.md

 1. Verify that OpenShift can locate the public [`codait/max-image-caption-generator` Docker image on Docker Hub](https://hub.docker.com/r/codait/max-image-caption-generator).

    ```
-   $ oc new-app --search codait/max-image-caption-generator
+   oc new-app --search codait/max-image-caption-generator
    ```

-   The output should look as follows:
+   The output should indicate that the Docker image was found in the public Docker Hub registry:

    ```
     Docker images (oc new-app --docker-image=<docker-image> [--code=<source>])
     -----